sourav-sharma035/gozayaan-test/README.md

 # Task-5: Use API gateway Create routing rules to send 20% of traffic to the /airports_v2 endpoint

-I'll configure traffic splitting in API Gateway using AWS Lambda for traffic routing of 20% traffic to /airports_v2 and rest of traffic to /airports
+I'll configure traffic splitting in API Gateway(airport_api) using AWS Lambda.Route 20% traffic to /airports_v2 and rest of traffic to /airports endpoints

 Step-1:
+First Create two lambda function for /airports and /airports_v2

+Step-2:
+Create another lambda function(route_lambda) for splitting traffic when traffic will come API Gateway(airport_api)

+Step-3
 Build the route_lambda.go file

 $go build route_lambda.go